mmaitland300/sofware_building_tutorial/README.md

     def _validate_path(self, filename: str) -> Path:
         """
         Validates the filename and resolves it to a secure path within base_dir.
-        Raises FileOperationError if validation fails.
+        Raises FileOperationError if validation fails (e.g., empty name, invalid extension, path traversal attempt, operation on base directory itself).
         """
         if not filename:
             raise FileOperationError("Filename cannot be empty.")

-        # Prevent path components in the filename itself
-        if '/' in filename or '\\' in filename: raise FileOperationError(f"Invalid characters in filename: {filename}")

-        # Create a Path object from the filename
+        # Clean whitespace.
+Allow '/' for now, let resolve() and is_relative_to() handle structure.
+        cleaned_filename = filename.strip()
+        if not cleaned_filename: # Check again after stripping raise FileOperationError("Filename cannot be empty.")

-        candidate_path = self.base_dir / filename
+        candidate_path = self.base_dir / cleaned_filename

-        # Resolve the path to handle '..' etc., ensuring it's still within base_dir
-        resolved_path = candidate_path.resolve()

-        # Security Check 1: Ensure the resolved path is still within the base directory
+        # Resolve non-strictly first for security checks before existence checks
         try:
-            resolved_path.relative_to(self.base_dir)
+            resolved_path_non_strict = candidate_path.resolve(strict=False)
-        except ValueError:
+        except Exception as e:
-            # This happens if resolved_path is outside base_dir (e.g., due to '..')
+             # Catch resolution errors early (e.g., filename too long, illegal OS chars)
+             # These often indicate invalid filenames regardless of location.
+             raise FileOperationError(f"Invalid filename or path format: {e}")

+        # --- Security Checks ---
-            raise FileOperationError(f"Access denied: Path '{filename}' is outside the allowed directory.")
+        ACCESS_DENIED_MSG = "Access denied: Path is outside the allowed directory."

+        # Check 1: Ensure the resolved path structure is *within* the base directory.
+        # This is the primary defense against directory traversal (e.g., '../').
+        try:
+            # Use resolved_path_non_strict for the check
+            if not resolved_path_non_strict.is_relative_to(self.base_dir):
+                raise FileOperationError(ACCESS_DENIED_MSG)
+        except ValueError: # is_relative_to raises ValueError if paths are on different drives
+            # Append details to the standard message for better debugging in tests/logs
+            raise FileOperationError(ACCESS_DENIED_MSG + " (Different drive or location)")
+        except AttributeError:
+            # Fallback for Python < 3.9 - check common ancestor
+            # Use resolved_path_non_strict for the check
+            if self.base_dir != resolved_path_non_strict and self.base_dir not in resolved_path_non_strict.parents:
+                 raise FileOperationError(ACCESS_DENIED_MSG + " (Compatibility check)")

+        # Check 2: Prevent direct operation on the base directory itself.
+        if resolved_path_non_strict == self.base_dir:
+             raise FileOperationError("Operation on the base directory itself is not allowed.")

-        # Security Check 2: Ensure the file extension is allowed
+        # Check 3: Ensure the file extension is allowed (case-insensitive).
+        # Check suffix based on the resolved path structure.
-        if resolved_path.suffix.lower() not in self.ALLOWED_EXTENSIONS:
+        if resolved_path_non_strict.suffix.lower() not in self.ALLOWED_EXTENSIONS:
-            raise FileOperationError(f"Invalid file type: Extension '{resolved_path.suffix}' is not allowed.
+            raise FileOperationError(f"Invalid file type: Extension '{resolved_path_non_strict.suffix}' is not allowed.
 Only {self.ALLOWED_EXTENSIONS} are permitted.")

-        # Security Check 3: Ensure we are not operating directly on the base directory itself
-        if resolved_path == self.base_dir:
-             raise FileOperationError("Operation on base directory itself is not allowed.")
+        # Return the structurally validated path.
+        # Calling methods (e.g., read, write, delete) should handle FileNotFoundError
+        # if they require the file to actually exist at this path.
+They can use
+        # `path.exists()` or `path.resolve(strict=True)` internally if needed.

-        return resolved_path
+        return resolved_path_non_strict

     def create(self, filename: str) -> None:
         """Creates a new, empty text file.
 Fails if the file already exists."""